Stochastic differential equations driven by fractional Brownian motion and Poisson point process: Existence of a weak solution ( )

 \section{Existence of a weak solution ($H>1/2$)}

-In this section we study the existence of the weak solution in the case when $H>1/2$, and the coefficient $b$ satisfies the Assumption \ref{Assump1}-(ii) (\ref{Hge12}).
-We note that in this case the coefficient $\tilde b$ of the reduced SDE (\ref{SDE2}) will have discontinuity on the variable $t$, thus the Assumption \ref{Assump1}-(ii) is no longer valid for $\tilde b$, and therefore one should not even attempt to apply the results of \cite{NO} directly.
+In this section, we study the existence of the weak solution in the case when $H>1/2$.
+We note that even though the coefficient $b$ is H\"older continuous in both variables by Assumption~\ref {Assump1}(ii) (\ref{Hge12}), the coefficient $\tilde b$ of the reduced SDE (\ref{SDE2}) will have discontinuity on the variable $t$, thus the Assumption~\ref{Assump1}(ii) is no longer valid for $\tilde b$, and therefore the results of \cite{NO} cannot be applied directly.
 We shall, however, using the same scheme as in the last section to prove the existence of the weak solution, although the arguments is much more involved.